ericliu03/blog.io/content/posts/2019/04/remove_undirect_edge.md

 ### Question:

 Given a list of pairs (tuples), each of them represents as a edge from a to b if we have (a, b) as an example.
-A special thing of these edges is that a node will have an edge in this list with all of it's children, which includes not only direct children but also children's children.
-You can assume the edges given will result in a valid tree.
+A node will have edge for not only direct children but also children's children.

 If we have the following tree as an example:
 ```